xxl4/me/source/resume/index.md

 - **Description**: HaoMai is grow up very quickly company that is a leading e-commerce platform.
 I am responsible for developing and maintaining web applications using Php, Laravel, Redis, MySQL, Es, JavaScript, HTML and CSS.
 I work closely with cross-functional teams to deliver high-quality software products.
 We are using Vue for front-end development and PHP for back-end development.
 We have USA, Europe, and China teams.
 We are using Github for version control and CI/CD pipelines for automated testing and deployment.
 We use Google GTM for tracking and monitoring.
 We have self-developed CRM, ERP, Ecommerce for our business.

+-- **Key Achievements**:
+    - Developed a new e-commerce platform for selling products online.
+    - Optimized performance and security settings for high traffic websites.
+    - Integrated with payment gateways and shipping providers for seamless transactions.
+    - Managed server instances, load balancers, and databases on AWS, GCP, and Azure.
+    - Implemented monitoring and alerting systems to detect and respond to issues proactively.

 ### DevSecOps Engineer at Seceum

 - **Location**: Shanghai, China